 7. Product ratings are good for SEO

 People heavily rely on product reviews when buying anything online.
 It’s no surprise.
 After all, you can’t try the product, you can’t touch it, you can’t even see it until you have it.
 Online returns can be tedious too.
 Product ratings are an excellent tool for new customers already on your website.
 However, they are also useful for SEO.
 Product reviews continuously update your website, which search engines like.
-Websites with reviews also rank higher and get more clicks.
+Website tools with reviews also rank higher and get more clicks.

 8. Provide relevant suggested items

 There are two types of recommended products you can add to a product page.
 You can add related items or similar items.
 Based on research, it will help improve user experience if you provide both.
 For example, if I am looking for a sofa online it’s going to be important that I see two things.
 First, it’s going to be crucial for me to explore similar items such as sofas that are similar in shape or style.
-If you do this on the product pages, you will eliminate barriers for your users because they can now quickly browse from where they were instead of going back and forth between the catalogue pages.
+If you do this on the product pages, you will eliminate barriers for your users because they can now quickly browse from where they were instead of going back and forth between the catalog pages.
 The more comfortable you make the browsing experience, the better.

 However, there is also the second type of suggested product, the related items.
 Continuing with the son example, say I am finally comfortable picking a sofa for myself.
 It might be likely that I might need an armchair, a footrest a coffee table or an end table.
 Although you can’t predict what the shopper needs you can provide them with suggestions.
 Hell, the users might just buy an armchair with the sofa because they go so well together even if they weren’t originally planning on it.
 All you want to do here is again allow the users to browse freely through items that might be of interest to them.

 I hope that these UX tips will help strengthen the user experience of the eCommerce project you’re currently working on.
 If you have any UX tips for eCommerce designs feel free to share with us in the comments!